Spectral-free estimation of L\'evy densities in high-frequency regime: Statistical properties of

 Without any specific assumption on the Lévy density, the rate of Theorem \ref{thm:main} is not explicit.
-However, simplifying the rate is doable if one assumes $H_1(\Delta,\eps,\nu)$ and that $v_\Delta(\eps)$ can be controlled (see Assumption $H_2(\beta,o,\Delta,\eps,\nu)$ below).
-We present the resulting rates in Theorem \ref{thm:mainF}.
-The proof of this theorem is omitted, as it is a straightforward computation: it suffices to apply Theorem \ref{thm:main} under Assumptions $H_1(\Delta,\eps,\nu)$ and $H_2(\beta,o,\Delta,\eps,\nu)$, defined below, and the asymptotic $\Delta\to 0$ and $n\Delta\to\infty$.
+This rate can be simplified under the additional assumptions \eqref{eq:assH1}, $n\Delta^{2}\le 1$ and $nv_{\Delta}(\eps)\le 1$ as well as choosing $J$ such that $2^{J}=(n\Delta)^{1/(2s+1)}$.
+The dimension $J$ is selected such that the estimator of $h_{\eps}$ is rate optimal from the observations $\mathbf{D}_{n,\eps}$.
+The following theorem is derived from Theorem \ref{thm:main} (see Appendix \ref{sec:app} for the proof).